Transport in Kenya

 Transport in Kenya refers to the transportation structure in Kenya.
 The country has an extensive network of paved and unpaved roads.

 Kenya's railway system links the nation's ports and major cities and connects Kenya with neighbouring Uganda.
 There are 15 airports with paved runways.

 Roads

-According to the Kenya Roads Board, Kenya has 160886 km of roads.Several paving projects are underway.
+According to the Kenya Roads Board, Kenya has 160886 km of roads.

 Classification

 They are currently classified into the following categories:

 Bus transport

 There are around 100,000 matatus (minibuses), which constitute the bulk of the country's public transport system.

 Once the largest bus company in Kenya, Kenya Bus Services, ran into financial difficulties, forcing them to reduce the number of buses operated.
 They are currently operating minibuses within Nairobi city, although new, smaller, city buses offering passengers higher standards of comfort and safety have been introduced on some inner-city routes.

 Coast Bus, the oldest bus operator in Kenya, runs a day and night service between Nairobi and the coastal city of Mombasa.
 Ascott operates minivans offering shuttle service between Nairobi and Kisii; they offer snacks on board.
 The Guardian bus co.
 Ltd, a private company which runs the Guardian Bus service, operates day and night passenger bus and courier services to a number of destinations in Western Kenya.